ExtremePro11299/CMD-networking-tool/README.md

 - If you see some weird messages after typing in a number for a feature, it is completely normal.
 Just type in the number for what you'd like to do.
 - It is recommended to switch on show file extensions.
 - DO NOT RENAME ANY OF THE FILES OR IT WILL NOT WORK.
-- When you save results to a file, the tool creates a random id for it.
+- When you save results to a file, the program creates a random id for it.

 ## Errors